Wednesday, August 20, 2008

 When the family returned, I told Mom about my fried rice misfortune and she laughed, “You better start learning from me before you go off to college or you’ll starve!”
 And a crash course in fried rice followed the next day.

-So here I am to teach you what I learned from my Mom.
+So here I am to teach you what I learned from my Mom and share with you an authentic Shrimp Fried Rice Recipe.
 These are her secrets to light, fluffy and flavorful fried rice, no matter what ingredients you use.

 Use previously chilled leftover rice